mlabs-haskell/hydra-auction/docs/on_chain_spec.md

 In a private auction, the seller controls who is allowed to place bids in the auction.
-To authorize a bidder to participate in the auction, the seller signs a serialized tuple `(auctionID, bidderVK)` describing the bidder (via verification key) and the auction (via currency symbol) that the bidder can participate in.
+To authorize a bidder to participate in the auction, the seller signs a serialized tuple `(auctionId, bidderVk)` describing the bidder (via verification key) and the auction (via currency symbol) that the bidder can participate in.
-This signature can be verified via the seller's verification key (`at'SellerVK`), which is included in the auction terms.
+This signature can be verified via the seller's verification key (`at'SellerVk`), which is included in the auction terms.
 Once issued, a bidder-auction signature cannot be revoked by the seller — the bidder is free to continue using it to play new bids in the auction.

 The seller should authorize bidders with sufficient deposits to participate in the auction,